RedisLabs/rsctl/README.md

 # rsctl

-RediSearch/RSCoordinator distributed search control utility
+RediSearch Enterprise Distributed Search control utility

 # About

-This package contains scripts to help administration and set-up of RedisLabs enterprise cluster, with RSCoordinator - the distributed RediSearch enterprise version.
+This package contains scripts to help administration and set-up of RedisLabs enterprise cluster, with the enterprise distributed version of RediSearch.

 It is invoked via a single command - `rsctl`, that connects to a remote server and configures redis clusters on it.
 It is intended to run remotely and connect to the master Redis Pack server via SSH.